 Phonics is a method of Teaching English as a Foreign Language (EFL) learners to read by linking sounds (phonemes) and the symbols that represent them (graphemes, or letter groups).
-This is the learning-to-read method used in many English schools today.
+Phonics is the learning-to-read method used in many English schools today.

-A phoneme is the smallest unit of sound.
 The phonemes used when speaking English are:

 Teachers of English can use phonics resources to help students to learn to speak.
 We have resources if you’re new to teaching phonics to students and want to find out what it’s all about.
 I have made a special effort to provide resources that will engage all children.

-In addition to letter and word cards, there are games, plus teaching ideas, activities, and links to Letters and Sounds games which you can use on computers or interactive whiteboard activities.
+In addition to letter and word cards, there are games, plus teaching ideas, activities, and links to Letters and Sounds games, which you can use on computers or interactive whiteboard activities.

 Phonics learning steps